jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-modeling-cnc-energy-consumption.md

 ![mount]({{ "/assets/images/mm-header-overlay-black-filter.jpg" | relative_url }})

-The model predicts the power consumption for a timestep by relating it to the simulated material removal rate and spindle speed using existing analytical models and machine-dependant power data.
+The model predicts the power and specific energy consumption for a timestep by relating it to the simulated material removal rate and spindle speed using existing analytical models and machine-dependant power data.
 An example relation is shown below.

 ![mount]({{ "/assets/images/mm-header-overlay-black-filter.jpg" | relative_url }})